microsoft/rushstack/webpack/localization-plugin/README.md

 }
 ```

+#### `localizedData.resolveMissingTranslatedStrings = (locales: string[], filePath: string) => { ... }`

+This optional option can be used to resolve translated data that is missing from data that is provided
+in the `localizedData.translatedStrings` option.
+Set this option with a function expecting two parameters:
+the first, an array of locale names, and second, a fully-qualified path to the localized file in source.
+The
+function should return an object with locale names as keys and localized data as values.
+The localized data
+value should either be:

+- a string: The absolute path to the translated data in `.resx` or `.loc.json` format
+- an object: An object containing the translated data

+Note that these values are the same as the values that can be specified for translations for a localized
+resource in `localizedData.translatedStrings`.

+If the function returns data that is missing locales or individual strings, the plugin will fall back to the
+default locale if `localizedData.defaultLocale.fillMissingTranslationStrings` is set to `true`.
+If
+`localizedData.defaultLocale.fillMissingTranslationStrings` is set to `false`, an error will result.

 #### `localizedData.passthroughLocale = { }`

 This option is used to specify how and if a passthrough locale should be generated.
 A passthrough locale